chef-boneyard/delivery-cli/docs/PROJECT_INITIALIZATION.md

 # Project Initialization
-This document will show you how to initialize projects in Chef Automate, it includes simple examples as well as complex that will teach you how to customize your own initialization process within your organization.
+This document will show you how to initialize projects in Chef Automate.
+It includes both simple and complex examples that will teach you how to customize your own initialization process within your organization.

 ## Prerequisites